 For a while, I dreamed of being a chef but after several summer stints in local gastro-pubs with grumpy mentors, I soon realised this wasn’t the career for me.
 After a short gig in a Cheltenham wine store, I decided winemaking was a far better fit.

-I headed straight to Australia during my gap year after high school, searching for adventure and hoping to learn more about wine while toning down my accent (it worked).
+I headed straight to Australia during my gap year after school, searching for adventure and hoping to learn more about wine while toning down my accent (it worked).

 I took jobs in vineyards and wineries across the Margaret River and Hunter Valley and loved the work so much that I pursued a Bachelor of Agricultural Science majoring in Oenology at the University of Adelaide.
 My year was actually the last to use the Roseworthy campus winery before it closed.